WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/Resistor_Lab/index.md

 ##### Other Wires

 You can also make your own breadboard jumper wires.
-I don't recommend it, the pre-cut wires are so cheap and easy to use, but if you do, make sure to purchase 22 gauge, insulated, single strand wire.
-Single stranded wire will push into the breadboard wells without bending too much.
+I don't recommend it, the pre-cut wires are so cheap and easy to use, but if you do, make sure to purchase 22 gauge, insulated, single-strand wire.
+Single-strand wire will push into the breadboard wells without bending too much.

 ##### Lab Requirement